bigwiv/Biopython-cn/chr10.rst

 However, uncompressing a large file takes time, and each time you open the file for reading in this way, it has to be decompressed on the fly.
-So, if you can spare the disk space you°Øll save time in the long run if you first decompress the file to disk, to get the ``uniprot_sprot.dat`` file inside.
+So, if you can spare the disk space you‚Äôll save time in the long run if you first decompress the file to disk, to get the ``uniprot_sprot.dat`` file inside.
 Then you can open the file for reading as usual: